jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 Next, we are going to loop through multiple pages and scrape the data from each page.

 So as not to confuse you, we will remove the scrape_quotes function from the `main.py` file and replace it with a new version that will scrape multiple pages.
+Copy and replace the existing `scrape_quotes()` function with the following:

 ```python
 def scrape_quotes():